mablanco/docker-vassal/README.md

 Docker image for VASSAL, an open-source game engine for building and playing online adaptations of board games and card games (<http://www.vassalengine.org/index.php>).

-This image is built upon my Docker image for AdoptOpenJDK 8, as VASSAL needs an older JVM version than those that most modern Linux distros can provide.
+This image is built upon my Docker image for AdoptOpenJDK 8 JRE, as VASSAL needs an older JVM version than those that most modern Linux distros can provide.

 ## How to use this image